Distributed Estimation of State and Parameters in Multi-Agent Cooperative Load Manipulation: Introduction

-The algorithm that we propose has the following properties: \begin{inparaenum}[\it (i)] \item there is no central processing unit; \item each robot is only able to exchange information with its neighbors in the communication network; \item the communication network is only required to be connected (e.g., a simple line in the worst case); \item each robot is able only to perform local sensing and computation; \item the amount of memory and number of computations per step needed by each local instance of the algorithm do not depend on the number of robots but only on the number of communication neighbors. \end{inparaenum}

-The only assumptions that are needed are that each robot is endowed with a planar manipulator that is able to exert and measure the local force applied to the load and to measure the velocity of the contact point.
-Any other measurement (such as, e.g., position, distance, acceleration, and gyro measurements) is not available to the robots.
-Furthermore, nothing is known about the manipulated load.
+In this paper we propose two algorithms that have instead the following characteristics: {\it (i)}~there is no central processing unit; {\it (ii)}~each agent is only able to exchange information with its neighbors in the communication network; {\it (iii)}~the network, modeled as an undirected graph, can have any topology, provided that it is connected; {\it (iv)}~each agent is able only to perform local sensing and computation; and {\it (v)}~the amount of memory and number of computations per step needed by each local instance of the algorithm do not depend on the number of agents but only on the number of communication neighbors.
+The only assumptions needed are that each agent isendowed with a planar manipulator that is able to apply a wrench to the load at its contact point and to measure the velocity of such contact point.
+Any other measurement (such as, e.g., position, distance, acceleration, and gyro measurements) is not available to the agents.
+Finally, nothing is known about the manipulated load.
+The approaches are totally distributed, and rely on the geometry of the rigid body kinematics, the rigid body dynamics, on nonlinear observation theory, and on consensus strategies.

-The approach is totally distributed, and relies on the geometry of the rigid body kinematics, the rigid body dynamics, on nonlinear observation, and on consensus strategies.
-It is based on a sequence of steps that is proven to converge in finite time, after which all the robots will agree on the estimation of all the following quantities, characteristic of the load: its mass, its rotational inertia, the relative position of the contact point of each robot with respect to the geometric center of the contact points, the relative position of the load center of mass with respect to the geometric center, the velocity of the center of mass and the object angular rate.

-This paper builds on and expands preliminary results presented in the conference papers~\cite{2014k-FraPetRiz,2015b-FraPetRiz}.
-Major improvements concern: \begin{inparaenum}[\it (i)] \item largely streamlined problem and algorithm formalizations, including a much clearer formalism for the algorithm and an explicit use of the grasp matrix, \item improvement of the algorithm performance (e.g., improving the estimate of the load angular velocity), \item consideration of the manipulation torques, \item local control strategies that guarantee the feasibility of the approach, and \item a full illustrative simulation of the whole approach. \end{inparaenum}